Philipp Hochmair: Other projects

-Jedermann Reloaded is Hochmair's rock-interpretation of Hugo von Hofmannsthal's original play Jedermann, which he performs together with his band Die Elektrohand Gottes on stage.
-With his band, he has also set ballads by Friedrich Schiller to music in a rock style (Schiller Balladen Rave).
+Jedermann Reloaded is Hochmair's rock interpretation of Hugo von Hofmannsthal's original play Jedermann, which he performs with his band Die Elektrohand Gottes on stage.
+With his band, he has also set ballads by Friedrich Schiller to music in a rock style (Schiller Balladen Rave) and in The Bachelors by Adalbert Stifter.

-In November 2018, Hochmair and his band performed Jedermann Reloaded at the Viennese St. Stephens Cathedral.
-All proceeds of this sold out charity went to a South African aids hospice.
+In November 2018, Hochmair and his band performed Jedermann Reloaded at the Viennese St. Stephen's Cathedral.
+All proceeds of this sold-out charity event went to a South African AIDS hospice.